braze-inc/braze-docs/_docs/_api/api_limits.md

 ### Batching User Track requests {#batch-user-track}

-Each `/users/track` request can contain up to 75 events, 75 attribute updates, and 75 purchases.
-Each component (event, attribute, and purchase arrays), can update up to 75 users each (max of 225 individual users).
-Each update can also belong to the same user for a maximum of 225 updates to a single user in a request.
+Each `/users/track` request can contain up to 75 event objects, 75 attribute objects, and 75 purchase objects.
+Each object (event, attribute, and purchase arrays) can update one user each.
+In total, this means 225 users can be updated in a single call.

 Requests made to this endpoint will generally begin processing in this order: